U.S. weighs tougher Russia sanctions after evidence of Bucha killings

 The scope of the potential U.S. retaliatory measures was not exactly clear, but senior Biden officials have previously discussed potentially devastating “secondary sanctions” that would target countries that continue to trade with Russia.

-The Biden administration could also impose sanctions on sectors of the Russian economy that they have not hit so far, including mining, transportation, and additional parts of the Russian financial sector.
-The world continues to buy billions of dollars worth in Russian oil and gas, giving the Kremlin a direct financial lifeline.
-Officials stressed planning was preliminary and no decisions had been made about potential responses.
+The Biden administration could also impose sanctions on sectors of the Russian economy that it has not hit so far, including mining, transportation and additional areas of the Russian financial sector.
+The world continues to buy billions of dollars worth of Russian oil and gas, giving the Kremlin a direct financial lifeline.
+Officials stressed that planning was preliminary and no decisions had been made about potential responses.

-Secretary of State Antony Blinken told CNN on Sunday that the U.S. and its European partners are discussing new sanctions to impose on Russia “every single day.”
-Blinken stressed that the measures so far are already projected to cause Russia’s economy by 10 percent this year, but condemned Russia’s “brutality” and said more measures are likely necessary.
+Secretary of State Antony Blinken told CNN on Sunday that the United States and its European partners are discussing new sanctions to impose on Russia “every single day.”
+Blinken stressed that the measures so far are already projected to cause Russia’s economy to contract by 10 percent this year, but condemned Russia’s “brutality” and said more measures are likely to be necessary.

 “These sanctions are having a big bite now.
 They’re going to have a big bite going forward as long as this lasts, and we are every single day making sure that they’re not only tightened, but increased,” Blinken said.